Zaptons/multithreaded-trackergg-viewbot-/README.md

 Anyway, at this point it doesn't matter if this repository gets ripped and sold again.
 Skidders will skid, simple as that.
 Anyway for the rest of you, ENJOY!

+I'm not trying to be rude, but I won't be answering stupid questions that appear in my inbox.
+Guys, chatgpt and google is your best friend for simple questions like, "Where do I put the proxies", "Why does it not load", "How do I run"...

+If you somehow don't get it working, you can contact me and I'll run it for you on a vps, but I'll charge a $10 fee, just to not spam my inbox with this.

 Here's why:
 * Cheap and easy way of making your profile tracker look "legit" for all cheaters out there.
 * High demand and first to be posted publicly.